Send us a message

 Meetings

 The full council normally meets on the third Monday of each month except August.
-Meetings are held in Church House, High Market Place, Kirkbymoorside and start at 7pm with the Planning Committee meeting (if there are planning applications for consideration) followed by the Ordinary meeting of the full council.
-For committee meetings or to check on council meetings, please refer to our calendar.
+Meetings are held in Church House, High Market Place, Kirkbymoorside and start at 7pm with the Planning Committee meeting (if there are planning applications for consideration) followed by the Ordinary meeting of the full council at 7.30pm.
+For committee meetings or to check on council meetings, please refer to the 'Agendas and Minutes' page.

 Town History